NEUX library

 state.$$off('double');

-// on this object and all children
+// Subscribe to any changes on this object and all nested children

 state.$$on('*', handler);